khachoang1412/khachoang1412.github.io/_pages/publications.md

 ## Conference papers

 1. **Khac-Hoang Ngo**, G. Durisi, and A. Graell i Amat, “Age of Information in Prioritized Random Access,” in *55rd Asilomar Conference on Signals, Systems, and Computers*, CA, USA, Nov.
-2021.
+2021, **invited paper**.

 1. **Khac-Hoang Ngo**, A. Lancho, G. Durisi, and A. Graell i Amat, "Massive uncoordinated access with random user activity," in *IEEE International Symposium on Information Theory (ISIT)*, 2021. [[arXiv]](https://arxiv.org/pdf/2103.09721.pdf)